asmodeus812/elearning/cracking-coding-interview/10-dynamic-programming.md

     }

     // return the state at the target sum position, remember that we will have one of three cases for this position
-    // - nothing ever summed up to target - meaning it will remain `false` from the initializetion above
+    // - nothing ever summed up to target - meaning it will remain `false` from the initialization above
     // - there was no pair of `i + num` that summed up to target, we either overshot or undershot
     // - there was a pair of `i + num` that exactly summed up to target and the cell was marked true return table[target];